Butter vs Olive Oil: Which is Better? A Complete Comparison

 - 12% said it depended on the dish or the had no preference.

-In the battle of taste, butter tastes better than olive oil and was the winner in the poll.
+In the battle of taste, butter tastes better and was the winner in the poll.

 Reasons why people will want to substitute one food for the other in a recipe: